cse-amarjeet/pics-react-app/README.md

-# Getting Started with Create React App
+# Getting Started with "pics-react-app" repo

 This repository contains code for a web application that allows users to search for images related to a given term.
 The application features a search bar where users can enter their search term, and it returns a list of images related to that term.